Mathematics, 5 Year BS/ Statistics, MS

 - Students must complete at least 30 upper-division (3000-level and above) credit hours in the major.

-- Students must earn a minimum grade of C- (1.7) in all undergraduate courses taken at CU Denver and must achieve a minimum cumulative undergraduate GPA of 2.25.
-Students must earn a minimum grade of B- (2.7) in all graduate courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0, for all courses that will apply to the MS. All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of C- (1.7) in all undergraduate courses that apply to the major and must achieve a minimum cumulative undergraduate major GPA of 2.25.
+Students must earn a minimum grade of B- (2.7) in all graduate courses and must achieve a minimum cumulative major GPA of 3.0, for all courses that will apply to the MS. Courses taken using P+/P/F or S/U grading cannot apply to major and graduate requirements.

 - Students must complete a minimum of 15 upper-division level MATH credit hours and all graduate level credit hours with CU Denver faculty.